ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/icp-deploy.md

 ```

 ### Chart.yaml
-Set the version and name it will be use in deployment.yaml.
+Set the version and name attributes, they will be used in deployment.yaml.
 Each time you deploy a new version of your app you can just change the version number.
 The values in the Chart.yaml are used in the templates.

 ### Add configMap templates
 The config.json is a file that can be used when deploying on bluemix or locally, but when running on container within kubernetes it is good practice to externalize application configuration in config map.
 To do so we need to create a new template **templates/configmap.yaml**.
 This file uses the same structure as the config.json file but externalizes to get the parameter values from the values.yaml so developer can changes only one file to control the configuration.